flybywiresim/docs/docs/a32nx-briefing/flight-deck/pedestal/speedbrake.md

 ## Controls

-### SPEEDBRAKE lever
+### SPEED BRAKE

-The lever controls:
+- The speed brake surfaces can be controlled with the SPEED BRAKE lever.
+Pack

-- The position of the speedbrake surfaces.
-To set speedbrake surfaces to a required position, the lever has to be pushed down and set to the required position.
-A "hardpoint" is provided at "½" SPEEDBRAKE position.
+- To set speedbrake surfaces to a required position, the lever has to be pushed down and set to the required position.
+- A detent is provided at "½" SPEED BRAKE position.
-- The manual preselection of the ground spoilers.
-To arm the ground spoilers, the lever must be pulled up when in the RET position.
-When the lever is armed (or reverse thrust is selected), all spoiler's surfaces will automatically extend at landing, or in case of a rejected takeoff.
+- The ground spoilers can be armed via the SPEED BRAKE lever.
+The lever must be pulled up when in the RET position to achieve this.
+- When the lever is armed (or reverse thrust is selected), all spoiler's surfaces will automatically extend at landing, or in case of a rejected takeoff.

 ---